BearWithAFez/Learning-Python/README.md

 ## Chapter 1: Aan de slag

+### Parrot

+A program that imitates an annoying parrot that says everything back at you.

 ### Hola

 A simple game where you guess if the next number is going to be lower or higher.

+### Rock Paper Scissors

+Yeah take a guess :thinking:

 # Contact